-In this case, for any $s$, $A_s$ has the same distribution as $L_{k-1}$.
-Since $(L_s)_{s=1}^k$ are independent and, for any $s$, $J_s$ is independent of $L_s$ then, for any $s\neq i$, $A_s$ and $A_i$ are independent and identically distributed.
-Define Then, $O$ and $\hat{B}=\sum_{s=0}^{k-1} L_{k-1}^{(s)}$ are identically distributed, i.e. $\Prob(O=x)=\Prob(\hat{B}=x)$ $\forall\ x\geq 1$.
-Using this fact and noticing that $O\geq B$ with probability 1, we deduce that the event $\{O\leq n\}$ is a subset of the event $\{B\leq n\}$.
-Hence, This inequality also implies $\Prob(\hat{B}\geq n)\geq \Prob(B\geq n)$.
-To prove item $4.$, we first notice that Since $J_s\geq 0$ for any $s$, then $\E(O)\geq \E(B)$.
-Given that $O$ and $\hat{B}$ are identically distributed, then \end{proof} \Cref{lemma:lemma_ch8_diff_alph_coupling} can be interpreted as follows: $\tilde{B}$ can be seen as the number of channel uses in order to receive exactly $k$ linearly independent coded symbols when any $k$ coded symbols are linearly independent.
+\end{proof} } \Cref{corollary:corollary_ch8_diff_alph_coupling} can be interpreted as follows: $\tilde{B}$ can be seen as the number of channel uses in order to receive exactly $k$ linearly independent coded symbols when any $k$ coded symbols are linearly independent.
 This means that $\tilde{B}$ corresponds to the number of channel uses needed to decode a packet when the encoders of the $(n,k)$-scheme only use MDS codes.
 Hence, $\tilde{B}$ is equivalent to the number of channel uses needed to receive exactly $k$ non-erased coded symbols.
 Intuitively, we would expect to need a number $\tilde{B}$ of channel uses to receive $k$ non-erased coded symbols which is smaller than the number $B$ needed to receive $k$ linearly independent coded symbols.
-This explains the intuition behind items $1.$ and $2.$ in \Cref{lemma:lemma_ch8_diff_alph_coupling}.
+This explains the intuition behind items {$(1)$ and $(2)$} in \Cref{corollary:corollary_ch8_diff_alph_coupling}.
 On the opposite side of the spectrum, $\hat{B}$ can be seen as a worst case scenario since the jump from state $s$ to state $s+1$ in Fig.~\ref{fig:fig_ch8_diif_alph_codeword_dim} occurs with the smallest possible probability, namely $p_{k-1}$.
-This discussion leads us to the idea that $\Delta_{\epsilon,\mathcal{C}}$ could be upper bounded by the average age corresponding to a coding system with $\hat{B}$ as the number of channel uses need to receive exactly $k$ linearly independent coded symbols.
+This discussion leads us to the idea that $\Delta_{\epsilon,\mathcal{C}}$ could be upper bounded by the average age corresponding to a coding system with $\hat{B}$ as the number of channel uses needed to receive exactly $k$ linearly independent coded symbols.
 Similarly, $\Delta_{\epsilon,\mathcal{C}}$ could be lower bounded by the average age achieved using only MDS codes with $\tilde{B}$ as the number of channel uses needed to receive $k$ linearly independent coded symbols.